tap349/tap349.github.io/_posts/2016-08-31-chef-zero-quickref.md

   here first `builder` is a host name from ssh config.

-  if you don't specify node name FQDN will be used by default - this is the name by which node is registered in chef-zero server.
+  if you don't specify node name FQDN will be used by default - this is the name by which node is registered in a chef-zero server.

   NOTE: you cannot change node name by renaming node file and changing the name inside this file - node name is also stored in _/etc/chef/client.rb_ on remote